dvdgeroconnell/PODA-coursework/README.md

 ## About This Project
 This repository contains:
+#### penguins.ipynb
-- penguins.ipynb, a Jupyter notebook which retrieves and analyses the Palmer Penguins csv file.
+A Jupyter notebook which retrieves and analyses the Palmer Penguins csv file.
+#### iris.ipynb
-- iris.ipynb, a Jupyter notebook which retrieves and analyses the iris data set.
+A Jupyter notebook which retrieves and analyses the iris data set.
 The Python pandas and numpy packages are used to analyze and visualize the data.
 The iris notebook was created following along with the week 08 video series.
+#### information.ipynb
+A Jupyter notebook created as a follow-along with PoDA lecture t10v04_bytes.
+#### test-code
-- test-code, a folder for test-code created 3rd March 2024 to hold any files associated with test
+A folder for test-code created 3rd March 2024 to hold any files associated with test
 and lab work, but not required for the Palmer penguins or iris notebooks.

 ## How To Use
 Jupyter notebooks may be opened in any appropriate editor.
 They both include Markdown test and